Wink Subscription Deadline Has Been Extended by One Week - The Mac Observer

 Deadline Extension

 The original deadline was today, May 13.
-In an email obtained by The Mac Observer, that deadline has been pushed to May 20, 2020.
+In an email to customers that deadline has been pushed to May 20, 2020.
 Here’s the email customers received:

 We have received a lot of feedback from you regarding the recent announcement of our subscription service.
 Many of you have led the way by endorsing us through subscriptions and we are extremely grateful for that show of support.
 We will be focusing our efforts on stabilizing, improving and enhancing Wink through the subscriptions we receive, as we strive toward being the best smart home experience.